Benefits Which Can Assist Workers Under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act, H.R. 748)

 These are the worker-related highlights of the bill that was passed by Congress, signed into law on March 27, 2020, and went into effect immediately.
 The law also contains many deplorable handouts for big business that show the depth of corporate cronyism in Washington, DC.
 However, it does provide a down payment on the economic relief that working people need.

-The following information describes those elements that will most directly assist the working class.
+The following information describes those elements that most directly assist the working class.
 This is not an attempt to cover every detail of the various programs — UE staff can assist locals if more specifics are needed.

 Expanded unemployment insurance

 Unemployment insurance has been temporarily improved in several ways in order to deal with the historic spike in unemployment.
 This includes:

 - Through the last full week of July, workers will get “enhanced” benefits, with the federal government contributing an additional $600 per week above the state level.

 - This means many lower-wage workers will get more money from unemployment than their former wages.